elliottjohnson/etoh.units/README.txt

-oeno.units: common and uncommon units used in beverage production.
+etoh.units: common and uncommon units used in beverage production.

 Building upon unit-formulas, this library provides many standard, metric, historical, and exotic units used in beverage production.

-Most of the units were from the pedagogy of professors of Fresno State's Enology program (R.I.P.
+Most of the units were from the pedagogy of professors from Fresno State's Enology program (R.I.P.
 Ken Fugelsang) and found online.

 Online resources include wikipedia.org, ttb.gov, conversioncenter.net,